yongcongwang/blog/source/_posts/deep_learning/Deep-Learning-Summary.md

 ## Setting up your optimization problem

 ### Normallizing inputs
-Normalizing inputs will spped up the training process a lot.
+Normalizing inputs will speed up the training process a lot.
 ![normalize](/images/2020/deep_learning/normalize_trainning_set.png)

 Normalization are going on these steps: